johnpathe/badpasswd/README.md

 # badpasswd
-A bad version of passwd which logs passwords back to a listener
+A bad version of passwd which logs passwords back to a listener.